ephes/podcast-pipeline/docs/how-to/review-loop.md

 - `--workspace` must not exist; the command creates it.
 - `--asset-id` must match `^[a-z][a-z0-9_]*$`.
+- Agent CLI configuration is documented in `reference/configuration.md`.
 - On convergence, the command prints the selected asset path.
+- Review iterations are written under `copy/reviews/<asset_id>/iteration_XX.<reviewer>.json` when the reviewer label is set.
+- The loop stops only when the reviewer returns `ok` and the creator reports `done`, or when `max_iterations` is reached.

 ## 2. Inspect loop status